-There is another type of filter which you could possibly be confused with ND filters and that is called Graduated Neutral Density filter, also known as a Graduated ND filter, split neutral density filter, ND grads, GND, split ND or just a graduated filter.
-It is use to reduce the light over the part of the frame but not the entire frame and mostly used in a holder which gives your the flexibility where you want to darken the frame and where not.
-The Graduated Neutral Density filters are much more common in a landscape photography where you can darken and add details to the sky and maintain the correct exposure to the foreground at the same time.
+There is another type of filter which you could possibly be confused with ND filters and that is called Graduated Neutral Density filter, also known as a Graduated ND filter, Split Neutral Density filter, ND grads, GND, Split ND or just Graduated filter.
+It is use to reduce the light over certain part of the frame but not the entire frame, and mostly used by placing it in a holder which gives you the flexibility to darken the area of your choice and leave the other parts of the frame as it is.
+The Graduated Neutral Density filters are much more common in landscape photography in which you can darken the sky and extract the details while maintaining the correct exposure on the foreground at the same time.

 Usually Graduated Neutral Density filter comes in two types and they are: